 There are three types of straps:

 - The toe cap strap that is placed on the front of the snowboard boot for a comfortable and stable fit.
-This strap also helps keeping the foot in place in the heel-cup, because it is placed out on the tip of the boot to attain more direct contact with the snowboard.
+This strap also helps to keep the foot in place in the heel-cup, because it is placed out on the tip of the boot to attain more direct contact with the snowboard.

 - The traditional toe strap that is often found on cheap bindings merely to hold your snowboard boots in place.
 It can't be used as a toe cap strap.